-- First, as noted, they pre-select the vendor based on their internal billing needs (the big consulting companies recommend none of the lower cost but highly effective applications in the market for forecasting).
+- First, as noted, they pre-select the vendor based on their internal billing needs (the big consulting companies recommend none of the lower cost but highly effective applications in the forecasting market).

-- Second, they gobble up so much money in the implementation that when they leave the client, they have consumed as much as possible of the budget for forecast improvement.
+- Second, they gobble up so much money in the implementation that they have consumed as much as possible of the budget for forecast improvement when they leave the client.
 Companies that use these firms will never meet the promises made by these firms for the business improvement they will see because these firms perpetually exaggerate as a normal way of doing business.

 What is Our Forecast Error Again?

-The vast majority of companies that use supply chain forecasting don’t have a measure of their forecast accuracy at the product location combination or the SKU-L.
+The vast majority of companies that use supply chain forecasting don’t measure their forecast accuracy at the product location combination or the SKU-L.

-My clients should generalize or skew “too optimistically” as they tend to be quite large and have lots of resources.
+My clients should generalize or skew “too optimistically” as they tend to be quite large and have many resources.
 Smaller companies have less to spend.